SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

         )
       OR
         (
-          ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "footprint") NEAR/5 ("material$" OR "product$" OR "production" OR "produce$" OR "service$" OR "consumption" OR "consume$" OR "consumer$")
+          ("lifecycle$" OR "life-cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "product$" OR "production" OR "produce$" OR "service$" OR "consumption" OR "consume$" OR "consumer$")
         )
       OR